CTIBiases/cti_biases/README.md

   Auto-generated narrative analysis log with the main test results, Cook's-distance diagnostic, sensitivity analysis, and summary statements.

-### Existing repository README

-- `README.md`

-This file is currently minimal and only states the repository name and a one-line description.
-It does not document the workflow or file roles in a reviewer-friendly way.

 ---

 ## End-to-end workflow